mkbabb/parse-that/docs/tranches/B/FINAL.md

 product work.
 Preserve post-P6 owner evidence `40d8b4c` and do not cite Luna's unequal-selection ratios as equal-work proof.
 Failed A1 is terminal and must not be resumed.
 N1-A4 and its prior-art adjudication are committed at `81b2a0a`; do not dispatch a duplicate.
-N2-F0 and its outside-root residue are terminal frozen mechanics evidence.
-Only the existing Luna task may receive one N2a correction at a fresh absent root after the owner ruling's absolute Ohm pin and source-resolution checks; this packet has not been sent.
-If N2a passes preflight, it may continue the private prior-art-aware N-IETM PL-BE integration assay, preserve cold cost, and compare every edit to fresh M2 plus the semantic-law envelope.
+N2-F0 and both N2a loci are terminal frozen mechanics evidence.
+Only the existing Luna task may receive one N2b correction at the fresh absent literal Aug-2 N2b root after both N2a censuses, absolute Ohm pins, and machine-bound source-resolution checks; this packet has not been sent.
+If N2b passes preflight, it may continue the private prior-art-aware N-IETM PL-BE integration assay, preserve cold cost, and compare every edit to fresh M2 plus the semantic-law envelope.